pr0me/lightify/README.md

 * Python 3.4
 * optimally Phillips Hue Lights with a connecting Bridge
-* dependencies: phue, os and sys std libs, Pillow Implementation of PIL for Py3.X
+* dependencies: phue, os and sys std libs, Pillow Implementation of PIL for Py3.X, ImageMagick

 ##Acknowledgements